 Please provide the clinic with at least 24 hours notice if you need to cancel or reschedule your child's appointment so we can offer it to another patient.

 If this is your child's first visit to the clinic or is an annual follow-up visit, the examination will include eye drops to dilate their pupils.
-Please allow two hours for the appointment.
+Please allow 2 hours for these appointments.
 Follow-up examinations last between 20 to 60 minutes.

 Frequently asked questions